bookofproofs/bookofproofs.github.io/_sources/history/20th-century/smith-karen.md

 title: Smith (4), Karen
 born: 1965
 died: 0
-keywords: commutative algebra, algebraic geometry, Stanford University, Keeler Professor, Satter Prize, tight closure methods, international conferences
+keywords: karen smith,smith
-description: Karen Smith, American mathematician and Keeler Professor of Mathematics at the University of Michigan, is recognized for her achievements in commutative algebra and algebraic geometry, including the Satter Prize for tight closure methods.
+description: Karen Smith is an American mathematician who works on commutative algebra and algebraic geometry.
+She is the Keeler Professor of Mathematics at the University of Michigan.
+She won the Ruth Lyttle Satter Prize in Mathematics for her development of tight closure methods in commutative algebra and especially for her application of these methods in algebraic geometry.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---